 Step 3 : Reinforce Core Beliefs

 In Step 3, you will reinforce up to five core beliefs.
-These will provide a firm foundation for the unique positive suggestions or visualizations that will follow in step 4.
+This is key to learning how to hypnotize yourself effectively.
+These five core beliefs provide a firm foundation for the unique positive suggestions or visualizations that will follow in step 4.
 The five positive core beliefs are:

 1. I am good enough